esjeon/hack-alienfx/protocol.md

     02:04:  :  :  :  :  :  :

- - Without this, the LED will go off after walking through the user-specified color sequence.
+ - Without this, LEDs will go off after walking through the user-specified color sequence.
+ - (TODO: how does this know which sequence is the target?
+The last one mentioned?
+What happens if sequences are interleaved?)

 ### 0x05: Execute